vinair2/Iris-Dataset-Neural-Network-Approach/README.md

 This repository consists of analysis of the Iris Flowers Data and a neural network classifier model.

 ## Jupyter Notebooks:
-### IrisDatasetAnalysis.ipynb
+### IrisDatasetAnalysis
-This notebook consists of an analysis of Iris Flowers Dataset utilizing SQLite and SQL queries for data management and retrieval.
-This notebook includes several visualizations and plots that were created using Matplotlib and Seaborn which highlights descriptive statistics.
+- This notebook consists of an analysis of Iris Flowers Dataset utilizing SQLite and SQL queries for data management and retrieval.
+Aditionally includes several visualizations and plots that were created using Matplotlib and Seaborn which highlight descriptive statistics.

-### IrisFlowersNeuralNetworkClassification.ipynb
+### IrisFlowersNeuralNetworkClassification
-The IrisFlowersNeuralNetworkClassification.ipynb short project consists of a classification model utilizing a neural network.
+- This notebook is a short project consists of a classification model utilizing a neural network.
 The neural network is built with Keras’ sequential model with the Adam optimization algorithm.
-Additionally, there are plots for both training loss and accuracy to benchmark the model over the span of 20 epochs, and a visualization of the predictions made by the model on the test data split.
+There are plots for both training loss and accuracy to benchmark the model over the span of 20 epochs, and a visualization of the predictions made by the model on the test data split.